Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
 There are no native on-ramps in the immediate metro.
 Traffic reaches AWS, Google Cloud (GCP), or Microsoft Azure via private wave services or point-to-point fiber to the primary on-ramp clusters in Helsinki.

 Power Analysis

-Average Cost Of Power: The cost of power is €0.12/kWh, as of September 2025.
-This pricing is competitive within the Nordic region, especially given the low carbon footprint of the Finnish energy mix.
+Average Cost Of Power: Industrial electricity is approximately €0.12/kWh as of September 2025.
+This cost is highly competitive for the Nordic region and remains stable due to a grid mix dominated by nuclear and renewables.
 Predictable energy costs help stabilize operational budgets for long-term deployments.

 Power Grid Reliability: The local grid is well-engineered with multiple substation connections.
 Finland maintains one of the most reliable transmission systems in Europe, featuring redundant paths that protect critical infrastructure from localized failures.